One Piece: Pirate Warriors 3: Gameplay

 Some characters like Luffy, Usopp, and Sanji can use a special state called an Overdrive which allow them to use their signature power-up states like Gear Second, Sogeking, or Diable Jambe respectively when Kizuna Rush is activated.
 However these Overdrives are not automatically available and require specific Coins to unlock them.
 Also for most of the Logia users in the game, their Logia state acts as their Overdrive and unlike characters Luffy, Usopp, and Sanji these Overdrives do not need to be unlocked using Coins.

 The main story mode, "Legend Log" mode features special cutscenes called "Treasure Events" which can be triggered under certain conditions (e.g. using a certain character, completing specific tasks, defeating a specific enemy, etc.).

 In addition to the main story mode, there is also a "Dream Log" mode, in which characters and items are revealed and unlocked as the player progresses through the mode's semi-randomized battles.
 After the Final Island in Dream Log is completed a second harder version called "Nightmare Log" is unlocked.

 The game features a "Legend Diary" that functions as an overall progress indicator.
 Achieving S-Ranks on levels, defeating bosses with Special Kizuna Attacks, and fulfilling other miscellaneous objectives gradually fills out the grid and rewards the player with coins that can be used to upgrade each character's stats, to unlock their second special attack, or unlock their overdrives (if they have one).
 The game also features "Skill Posters" for each character that allow the player to unlock various equipable skills by fulfilling certain conditions.
 All playable characters have a 50 Level Limit and in order to level up a character to Level 100 (the game's maximum level) one must obtain a set of Rare Coins (each character has their own set of coins required) to break their Level Limit.

 Characters

-The game features a total of 37 playable characters, which consist of all 27 from previous games and an additional 10 new ones.
-A number of NPCs also appear as enemies.
+The game features a total of 37 playable characters, including all 27 characters from the previous games.
+Other characters also appear as non-playable enemies.